fortrabbit/blog/comparing-cloud-hosting-platforms.md

 ### Engine Yard (with Orchestra)

 Orchestra (Ireland) has been&nbsp;acquired by Engine Yard (US) mid 2011.
 They provide 3 different plans: Free (for free, but very limited environment), Basic (fixed dedicated resources) and Elastic (auto-scaling).
 You can deploy your app with Git or SVN.
 Orchestra, unlike many others, do not run on Apache webserver but rather runs on Nginx.
-The infrastructure is powered by AWS, but it’s not clear if they use data centers in US or Europe.[ engineyard.com](http://engineyard.com/)
+The infrastructure is powered by AWS, but it’s not clear if they use data centers in US or Europe.[engineyard.com](http://engineyard.com/)

 ## Closing Note